asror1/reference-app/README.md

 ## 🐳 Containers

-Make to alias your desired containerization tool to `docker`
+Make sure to alias your desired containerization tool to `docker`

 The app is containerized, so feel free to build it using